CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 The **ADIOS2_FILE_DIR** and **ADIOS2_FILE_PREFIX** arguments can be obtained by combining the **${TAU_ADIOS2_FILENAME}** environment variable with the name of the application.
 For example, for an application "main" and "TAU_ADIOS2_FILENAME=/path/to/tau-metrics", **ADIOS2_FILE_DIR=/path/to** and **ADIOS2_FILE_PREFIX=tau-metrics-main**.
 Note that if the environment variable is not set, the prefix will default to "tau-metrics" and the output placed in the current directory.

+The **ADIOS2_ENGINE** can be chosen as either **SST** or **BP4**.
+The former uses RDMA and should be the default choice.
+However we have observed that in some cases the **BP4** option (available in ADIOS2 2.6+), which writes the traces to disk rather than to memory, can reduce the overhead of running Chimbuko alongside the application.

 The AD module has a number of additional options that can be used to tune its behavior.
 The full list can be obtained by running **driver** without any arguments.
 However a few useful options are described below:

 - **-outlier_sigma** : The number of standard deviations from the mean function execution time outside which the execution is considered anomalous (default 6)
 - **-anom_win_size** : The number of events around an anomalous function execution that are captured as contextual information and placed in the provenance database and displayed in the visualization (default 10)

 For debug purposes, the AD module can be made more verbose by setting the environment variable **CHIMBUKO_VERBOSE=1**.

 ----------------------------------

 The final step is to instantiate the application